 Designed as a study of contrasts, PLEXA bridges the gap between the rigidity of exact sciences and the fluidity of soft disciplines, like design.

-In this collaborative project, I served as the Technical Lead.
-My focus was on structural feasibility, including load calculations and dimensional analysis.
-I designed and 3D-modeled the white connecting nodes —printed in PETG— which act as both structural joints and aesthetic elements.
-I also oversaw the fabrication of the 'Palo Blanco' wood rods, which were turned for precision assembly and finished with linseed oil.
-The seat and backrest feature polycarbonate panels mounted via glass standoffs.
+I was the Technical Lead on this project.
+I handled structural feasibility: load calculations and dimensional analysis.
+I designed and 3D-modeled the white connecting nodes —printed in PETG— which work as both structural joints and aesthetic elements.
+I also oversaw the fabrication of the Palo Blanco wood rods, turned for precision assembly and finished with linseed oil.
+The seat and backrest are polycarbonate panels mounted with glass standoffs.